 - Be polite and humble: That seems clear enough, but a lot of people take it personally when they do not hear from someone right away.
 Resist the urge to get upset or mad, and never take your feelings out in an email.

 - Persistence does not mean daily: Sending a follow-up email daily does not show you have gumption or passion, it shows you do not respect a person’s time.
-Give a week interval before doing a follow-up.
+Give a week interval before doing a follow-up, depending on the urgency.

 - Directly ask if you should stop reaching out: If you have followed up a few times and still have not received a response, it is advised that you directly ask the potential customer if you should stop following up.
 After all, you do not want to waste your time either.